 THROWING TECHNOLOGY HAS ARRIVED

 The throwing stick, or non-returning boomerang has been in use for tens of thousands of years.
-Cultures all over the world, including the Americas, Egypt, India and Australia, used this weapon to hunt game on the ground and birds in the air.
+Cultures all over the world, including the Americas, Australia, Egypt, and India, used this weapon to hunt game on the ground and birds in the air.

 A simple stick evolved to a weapon of sophistication capable of sustained flight and surprising ballistic power.